Dave Sheridan (cartoonist): Death

 Sheridan was diagnosed with cancer on March 3, 1982, eight months after his July 4, 1981, marriage to Dava Stone.
 Sheridan died from a brain hemorrhage on March 28, 1982.
 He had been in a coma for four days at Mt.
 Zion Hospital in San Francisco.
 He was buried at sea at a memorial service the following Friday.

 His wife Dava gave birth to their daughter Dori on April 4, 1982, a week after Sheridan died.

 Biography

-A full biography of Dave Sheridan, which reproduces most of his comix and graphics work, was published by Fantagraphics Books in 2018.
+A biography — Dave Sheridan: Life with Dealer McDope, the Leather Nun, and the Fabulous Furry Freak Brothers — which reproduces most of his comix and graphics work, was published by Fantagraphics Books in 2018.